mesosphere-backup/gists/stateful_primitives/installing_storage_drivers.md

 - [ ] Influence on scheduling decision?
 Treat drivers as kind of special resource?
 - [ ] Different versions/sharing between frameworks?
 - [ ] Different configurations for two instances of the same storage framework, same driver?
+- [ ] How does the storage framework scheduler send/provide the storage driver?
+- [ ] Will we need a driver repository hosted on the master(s), or on top of a DFS?